 Fields and coasts.

 They breed in colonies.
 The nest is a mound of vegetation built on the ground or on cliff ledges.
-3 eggs are laid and are incubated for 27-31 days; the young fledge after 35-40 days.
+The clutch consists of 3 eggs which are incubated for 27-31 days; the young fledge after 35-40 days.

 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, D. Roberson, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
 2015.
 The eBird/Clements checklist of birds of the world: v2015, with updates to August 2015.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/